 You probably learned a lot of tricks on that playground — like how to avoid a hit from the teeter-totter.
 Or, choosing where to sit on the merry-go-round so you didn’t go skidding into the dirt.
 You might have even gained some upper arm strength from powering through the monkey bars, knowing a long fall awaited you if you slipped.

-Old playgrounds had you seeking out thrills through risks, but you also knew misusing the equipment could lead to injury.
+Old school playground equipment had you seeking out thrills through risks, but you also knew misusing the equipment could lead to injury.
 Remember these popular pieces of vintage playground equipment?
 Though they hail from yesteryear, the memories are still fresh:

 - Metal slides: Tall and terrifying, metal slides required some bravery to use.
 They quickly got hot in the sun and could rise to impressive heights, but kids loved the speed and motion that came from these slides.

 - Witch’s hats: Also known as the ocean wave, the witch’s hat involved a cone-shaped swing balanced from a metal pole that spun riders around.
 This piece of equipment was deemed unsafe due to several injuries.
 It has all but disappeared from playgrounds, but it gave kids of all ages plenty of thrills in the last century.

 - Sandboxes: Many playgrounds used to have areas where children could play in a shallow pit of sand, but it turns out that sandboxes are a breeding ground for bacteria, yeast and mold.
 When neighborhood animals like raccoons and cats treat it as a giant litter box, kids also run the risk of coming into contact with fecal matter and parasites — and most parents don’t want their kids to play in that.